-- 5.8.5.3 The estimated TTS impact range of WTG noise from floating WTGs, considering a power output of 2.3MW per WTG for the Proposed Development and the noise modelling formula presented by Tougaard et al. (2020291) is predicted to be less than 20m.
-The basking shark would also need to be very close to the operational turbine for 12hours continuously for TTS onset to occur, which is considered unlikely. - 5.8.5.4 Any effect from underwater noise during the operational phase of Proposed Development (Offshore) will be localised.
-It is also anticipated that any potential behavioural response arising from exposure to operational noise will be limited to the array area of respective projects, and will not result in complete exclusion of animals from the array.
-Therefore, despite an increase in the footprint of operational windfarms up to 2033, the cumulative impact of operational noise is anticipated to affect only a small proportion of the basking shark population and unlikely to alter the population trajectory as any potential impact will be of short term duration, intermittent and reversible. - 5.8.5.5 Therefore, the magnitude of disturbance from operation noise has been assessed as Negligible to basking sharks.
+- 5.8.6.2 Any effect from underwater noise during the operational phase of Caledonia North will be localised.
+It is also anticipated that any potential behavioural response arising from exposure to operational noise will be limited to the array area of respective projects and will not result in complete exclusion of animals from the array.
+Therefore, despite an increase in the footprint of operational windfarms up to 2033, the cumulative impact of operational noise is anticipated to affect only a small proportion of the basking shark population and unlikely to alter the population trajectory as any potential impact will be of short-term duration, intermittent and reversible. - 5.8.6.3 Therefore, the magnitude of disturbance from operation noise has been assessed as Negligible to basking sharks.

-5.8.5.6 As per the Proposed Development (Offshore) alone assessment, basking sharks are of low vulnerability, high recoverability and adaptability to underwater noise impacts.
+5.8.6.4 As per the Caledonia North alone assessment, basking sharks are of low vulnerability, high recoverability and adaptability to underwater noise impacts.
 Basking sharks are highly mobile and have a wide distribution within Scottish waters, therefore the sensitivity of basking sharks to operational noise from WTGs and is assessed as Low.

-5.8.5.7 Taking the Negligible magnitude of operational noise from WTGs and the Low sensitivity of basking sharks, the overall cumulative effect of disturbance from operational noise is considered to be Negligible and Not Significant in EIA terms.
+5.8.6.5 Taking the Negligible magnitude of operational noise from WTGs and the Low sensitivity of basking sharks, the overall cumulative effect of disturbance from operational noise is considered to be Negligible and Not Significant in EIA terms.